 They found Jeff on Arsenal Island near the Sylvan Slough, buried beneath a pile of refuse.
 He had been brutally mutilated, tortured, and hanged by his captor.
 The Sylvan Slough was a popular fishing spot for kids in my neighborhood, a place where legendary-sized channel catfish could be caught if you knew where to look.
 A place we’d all frequented at one time or another for years.
 However, Jeff went alone that day he turned up missing, which for the rest of us was unthinkable.
 In his case it was a tragically unlucky thing for him to do.

 My family moved away from Rock Island on May 15, 1975, and I have only been back five times since then.
 Eventually as I moved on with my life the bad memories faded.
-As the years went by I lost touch with all my friends from 22nd Street.
+As the years went by I lost touch with all my friends from 22nd Street and Lincoln Elementary School.
 However, the nightmares would often return with an alarming frequency, forever reminding me of the pain and anguish that robbed me of my childhood.

 The years 1972 and 1973 were a nightmare if you lived on 22nd Street in Rock Island, Illinois.
 First little Jeff Ramsey was murdered in the most horrible of ways, and then a year later Big Mike Scheck was felled by cancer at 48, leaving behind a wife and nine children and a town full of kids who missed his presence at school.

 22nd Street entrance to the Hauberg Estate, 2007